ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 }
 ```

-So, although we have not provided a specific implementation of the template, this template can only work with specific `OUT` datatypes.
+So, although we have not provided a specific implementation of the template, this template can only work with specific `OUT` datatypes because of the implementation.
+It is not a generic implementation.

 The return of the function `run` is to inform the scheduler that no error occurred.
 In synchronous mode, errors (like underflow or overflow) cannot occur due to the scheduling but only because of a broken real time.
 So any error returned by a node will stop the scheduling.